 What is an AI image upscaler?

-An AI image upscaler turns a small image into a larger one without leaving the blocky, smeared result that traditional resize tools produce.
-The trick is that the model is not drawing what is in the file.
-It is filling in what should plausibly be there, using what fine detail looks like across photos, illustrations, and AI renders it has been trained on.
+An AI image upscaler turns a small image into a larger one without the blocky, smeared result traditional resize tools produce.
+The model isn't drawing what's in the file.
+It's filling in what should plausibly be there, based on how fine detail looks across the photos, illustrations, and AI renders it was trained on.

-Two distinct schools share the category.
-The first reconstructs detail that was likely captured in the source frame, which lands well on photographs and archival scans.
-The second invents new detail through diffusion, which suits AI art and stylized images where there is no original to preserve.
+Two schools share the category: one reconstructs detail likely captured in the source frame, which lands well on photographs and archival scans; the other invents new detail through diffusion, which suits AI art and stylized images where there is no original to preserve.

 How AI image upscaling works

 The model reads your source image as patches, runs them through a neural network trained to recognize visual structure, and outputs a larger version patch by patch.
-The network has seen enough hair, fabric, foliage, brick, and skin to fill in detail consistently.
+It has seen enough hair, fabric, foliage, brick, and skin to fill in detail consistently.

-Specialist models tune that pipeline for different tasks.
+Specialist models tune that for different tasks.
 Photo-trained networks like Topaz emphasize literal texture and noise control.
-Diffusion-based upscalers like Magnific take creative license, generating new detail guided by the source plus a prompt.
-Open-source desktop tools like Upscayl run the same idea locally on your GPU with no cloud round-trip.
+Diffusion upscalers like Magnific add new detail guided by the source plus a prompt.
+Desktop tools like Upscayl run the same idea locally on your GPU with no cloud round-trip.

-Inside Morphic, click any image or video in the Canvas and hit the Upscale button.
-The file routes to Topaz and Crystal models, the result lands back on the same Canvas, and the upscale chains into image, video, speech, and music tools without leaving the workspace.
+Inside Morphic, click any image or video in the Canvas and hit Upscale.
+The file routes to Topaz and Crystal models, the result lands back on the same Canvas, and chains into image, video, speech, and music tools without leaving the workspace.